-- 226A ENGLISH 10 FOUNDATIONS.
-This course parallels components from English 10 while focusing on - the development of language art skills.
-Students will strengthen critical thinking and career writing skills.
+1.0 credit 224A ENGLISH 10.
+This course will incorporate aspects of writing and literature study, while continuing to 224B develop vocabulary and grammar skills.
+Students will advance and strengthen critical thinking and academic writing skills through creating a personal narrative, literary analysis, research paper and argument.
 Students will also examine classic and contemporary world literature, exploring thematic threads which connect the works despite their varied cultural traditions, helping to broaden the students' perspectives.
-Students may only take this course instead of English 10 at the recommendation of Academic Support, school counselor, or the teacher.
+Required.